Surfshark vs PIA VPN: Comparison For New Zealand in 2022

 |Sign Up Information||Email Address||Email Address|

-PIA, on the other hand, has its headquarters in the United States, which is a founding member of the Five/Nine/Fourteen Eyes Alliances.
+Based in the Netherlands, Surfshark gains an edge over other providers in New Zealand.
+PIA, on the other hand, has its headquarters in the United States, and is a founding member of the Five/Nine/Fourteen Eyes Alliances.

-Therefore, it indulges in intelligence sharing and imposes mandatory data retention laws that must be followed by telecom, internet, and VPN providers as well.
+Therefore, it indulges in intelligence sharing and imposes mandatory data retention laws that must be followed by telecom, internet, and VPN providers in New Zealand as well.

-At any time, the government can issue a gag order accompanied by a subpoena that makes it necessary to cooperate to any log requests.
+At any time, the government can issue a gag order accompanied by a subpoena that makes it necessary to cooperate with any log requests.

-Where Surfshark adopts a shared/static network infrastructure, Private Internet Access (PIA) follows a shared address allocation structure.
+Where Surfshark adopts a shared network infrastructure, Private Internet Access (PIA) follows a shared address allocation structure in New Zealand.

-This is quite problematic, considering that static IPs are necessary for accessing sensitive banking information or accessing home LAN in different countries.
+This is quite problematic, considering that static IPs are necessary for accessing sensitive banking information or accessing home LANs in different countries.
+Private Internet Access VPN offers dedicated IP addresses at an additional cost of NZD 8.50/mo ($5/mo).

 |Searchable Knowledge Base||Yes||Yes|